OliverCi/freeplane2md/README.md

 ## Features

-- Provides a command line interface and a scriptable function to convert Freeplane files into to Markdown.
+- Provides a command line interface and a scriptable function to convert Freeplane files to Markdown.
 - Freeplane nodes are converted to Markdown headers down to a configurable level and to list items below that level.
-- Frequently used icons are converted to emojis (currently in shortcode syntax), as understood by most Markdown tools.
+- Frequently used icons are converted to emojis using shortcode syntax as understood by most Markdown tools.
 - Freeplane links are converted to Markdown links.
   - Links to URLs or E-Mail addresses are converted to automatic links.
   - For local links within the document, custom IDs are generated from the Freeplane node IDs.